Pruthvik-Machhi/Book-Recommendation-System/README.md

 5.Conclusion :

 This project is centered on revolutionizing book recommendations through a sophisticated collaborative filtering system.
-Leveraging the K-Nearest Neighbors (KNN) algorithm with brute-force computation, our system offers personalized book suggestions based on user preferences.
+Leveraging the K-Nearest Neighbors (KNN) algorithm with brute-force computation, the system offers personalized book suggestions based on user preferences.
 Focusing on enhancing user interaction, the system efficiently recommends the top 5 books aligned with individual tastes.
 Moreover, it adeptly handles challenges such as spelling errors and incomplete book titles, ensuring accurate and relevant recommendations.

-FOR MORE INFORMATION CHECK FILE NAMED "brs pdf"
+FOR MORE INFORMATION CHECK FILE NAMED "brs pdf."